wenliwen64/Omg_Phi_15GeV/Omg_Embedding_Notes.md

   ii. you can use `qstat -u lwen1990` to check your jobs status

+  iii. you can delete jobs by `qdel -u lwen1990`

 ###- How to do embedding QA
 1. Use real data to fill the cuts quantities distributions(cen, pt bins);
 2. Use embedding data to fill the cuts distributions(cen, pt bins);